Set up Strava on your Apple Watch:

 - The first time you record you will be prompted to accept location, Health permissions, legal disclaimer, and notifications when you open the Apple Watch app.

-- You can select your Sport Type (Outdoor Ride or Run, Indoor Run, Hike or Outdoor Walk) change your Auto-Pause settings, and choose your units of measurement.
+- You can select your Sport Type, change your Auto-Pause settings, and choose your units of measurement.

 - When you've finished recording, hit Stop to see the resume/finish screen.
 Hit Finish (flag icon) to finish the activity and be taken to the summary screen.
 Tap Save to upload the activity.

 - The next time you are within range of your phone, your activity will upload to Strava automatically.
 You will get a notification when your activity is ready.

 - You can view any activities that haven't yet synced by navigating to the Settings page and tapping Unsynced.
 Once an activity has synced to your Strava account, you will no longer see it on the unsynced section.

 Available Activity Types